ualsg/ualsg.netlify.app/content/post/2020-06-open-data-singapore/index.md

 The usual caveats:
 * Check when the dataset has been updated.
 Some datasets are not updated, a new dataset is released instead as a new instance, not superseding the old one.
 * Check the licence, e.g. for Data.gov.sg have a look at the [Singapore Open Data Licence](https://data.gov.sg/open-data-licence).
-* Do not forget to attribute the data source in your use and mention the year when it was updated.
+* Do not forget to attribute the data source in your use and mention the year when it was created/updated.
 * Some geospatial datasets may not pass all validity checks (e.g. they might have self-intersecting polygons), presenting a problem when they are used in spatial analyses.
 You can try fixing them using [prepair](https://github.com/tudelft3d/prepair).